-This is a continuation of the comments on the original article, “Frank Answers About Swimming Naked”, that were re-posted in “Frank Answers About Swimming Naked — Commentary”.
-This string of comments begins in January 2018.
-It seems that a new topic began in the thread at that time, so I moved those comment to this second part since the other Commentary article had become too long.
+This is a continuation of the comments on the original article, “Frank Answers About Swimming Naked”, that were re-posted on “Frank Answers About Swimming Naked — Commentary”.
+This string of comments begins at the end of 2017/beginning of 2018.
+It seems that a new topic began in the thread at that time, so I moved those comments to this Commentary Part II.
+(The other Commentary article had become too long.)
 As in the previous Commentary article I added images to break up the long string of words.
 At the end of these comments are my concluding reflections on this string.

 Among the many topics dealt with in the previous string of comments, a major topic of discussion was whether boys swam naked with women present as coaches or spectators and the reliability of photos purporting to document this on the internet.
 Credible witnesses report that this did happen in some places in the 1960s but (not surprisingly) there doesn’t seem to be reliable photographic evidence.

-This second string of comments begins with a focus on the experience of boys being naked (as remembered by adult men) in swimming classes and elsewhere.
+While that topic remains “an itch that wants to be scratched” (as a professor of mine used to say), this second string of comments begins with a focus on the experience of boys being naked in swimming classes and elsewhere (as remembered by adult men).
+My concluding commentary deals with “Nakedness and Shame”.

 I’m 69 now and was among the generation that swam naked in high school.
 My high school senior year was ’65-’66.
 I was never very good at school sports, the kind played with a ball, because I could never keep track of where the ball was or where it was supposed to go; but I was a good swimmer and I looked forward to the portion of my senior year’s PE classes wherein swimming was to be taught.